40 LinkedIn Hacks to Use in 2024 (You Haven’t Heard All of These)

 15. Comment, comment, comment.

-Furthermore, LinkedIn will notify you if someone comments on a post you simply reacted to.
-LinkedIn wants to bring you back to the discussion taking place on the content you showed an interest in.
+The platform will notify you if someone comments on a post you simply reacted to.
+LinkedIn wants to bring you back to the discussion on the content you showed an interest in.

 16. Look at interesting views.

-From your LinkedIn feed page, you can click to see who’s viewed on your profile.
-You can click through and filter viewers to interesting viewers.
+From your LinkedIn feed page, you can click to see who’s viewed your profile.
+You can click through and filter viewers to find interesting ones.
 Your interesting viewers may include people who can further your career.

 If they’ve expressed interest in you by viewing your profile, there’s every chance they’d be receptive to a connection request or message.

-This one should go without saying, but if you want people to find you on LinkedIn, you have to post.
-Posting regularly is a sign to LinkedIn that you’re active and that you want people to see your posts.
+If you want people to find you on LinkedIn, you must post.
+Posting regularly is a sign to LinkedIn that you’re active and want people to see your posts.

 Haris Husejnovic, CEO at Robinize, uses LinkedIn to find recruits for his business.
 He advises that those seeking recruitment should have “at least some activity, if not posting, then liking and following other creators.”

-Husejnovic looks for signs of activity in the forms of posts, but also banner images.
-If someone hasn’t replaced their banner, it looks like they’re not active on the profile at all.
+Husejnovic looks for signs of activity in posts and banner images.
+If someone hasn’t replaced their banner, it looks like they’re inactive on the profile.

 It’s common to feel apprehensive about posting.
-You might worry about who’s reading — or perhaps how many people aren’t reading.
+You might worry about who’s reading or how many people aren’t reading.
 Practice makes perfect.
-You’ll find your voice and posting will become natural.
+You’ll find your voice, and posting will become natural.

 Indiana Julian now has a following of over 3,000.
-She plucked up the courage to post to LinkedIn and shares some of the benefits in her post below.
+She plucked up the courage to post to LinkedIn and shared some of the benefits in a post on the platform.

 LinkedIn Posting Hacks

-You may be surprised to hear, but posting and using LinkedIn is all about having fun!
+You may be surprised to hear but posting and using LinkedIn is all about having fun!
 If LinkedIn becomes a chore, your personality might not shine through.
-Find a way to post in a way that keeps you motivated and your audience engaged.
+Find a way to post to keep you motivated and your audience engaged.

 Sam Browne from HARO SEO grew rapidly on LinkedIn and became a top 200 creator.
 Browne credits some of his success to carousel posts.
 One carousel earned him an impressive 12,000 followers in 24 hours.

-“I tend to post 1-2 times a week, rather than 5+ days a week like most creators.
-That’s because I spend hours on each post, with the goal of every one of them being genuinely interesting, surprising, insightful, and inspiring to my readers,” Browne says.
-“By doing this over and over again, I’ve been able to grow from a few hundred followers at the start of 2022 to over 45,000 today.”
+Browne says, “By doing this over and over again, I’ve been able to grow from a few hundred followers at the start of 2022 to over 45,000 today.”

 Below is the post that helped Sam Browne grow.
-See what you can learn and how you can use carousels to grow on LinkedIn.
+See what you can learn and how to use carousels to grow on LinkedIn.

 Image Source